 Effective Against Metabolic Syndrome

-Metabolic syndrome is a group of symptoms including elevated triglycerides, abdominal obesity, low HDL cholesterol levels, higher blood sugar levels, and elevated blood pressure.
-Studies have shown keto diets to combat Metabolic syndrome, improving overall health and reducing the risk of type 2 diabetes and heart disease.
+A metabolic syndrome is a group of symptoms including elevated triglycerides, abdominal obesity, low HDL cholesterol levels, higher blood sugar levels, and elevated blood pressure.
+Studies have shown keto diets to combat Metabolic syndrome, improve overall health and reduce the risk of type 2 diabetes and heart disease.

 What Are The Symptoms Of Being In Ketosis?

-- Faster weight loss: Losing the water weight in the first few days can cause quick weight loss.
-This is caused because ketosis reduces glycogen levels, which is bound to a lot of water.
+Faster weight loss: Losing the water weight in the first few days can cause quick weight loss.
+This is caused because ketosis reduces glycogen levels, which are bound to a lot of water.

 What Is The Keto Flu?

 The keto flu (aka carb flu) is a term best used when someone experiences flu-like symptoms when they are at the early stages of achieving ketosis.

 This usually happens when the body is transitioning between using carbs to using fat to produce energy.
 While most people experience this stimulation when they are starting with a keto diet, starvation or fasting can also cause keto flu.